Samuelson420/KM-Archive/README.md

 # Known Issues

 .
-When Winning/Losing in Level 1/2 the background image is white.
+When Winning/Losing in Level 1/2 the background image is sometimes white.

 .
 Also, the you lose music is the same as the you win music.. so it sounds weird.